01 of 05

 You need to allow time for the wood glue to cure.
 Generally, most wood glues are completely cured within 24 hours, but some can need 48 hours before you should continue with the next step.
 Check the label of your glue for information on that particular glue's guidelines.

-Once applied, the caulking will now also need to cure.
-Check the label for this information on the brand you have used.
+Once applied, the caulking will need to cure.
+Check the label for the specific curing time for the glue you selected.

-If possible, set the wedging table where you want it before mixing and pouring the plaster into it.
-For example, my own is situated in my kiln shed, as its primary use is in recycling clay, which I do outside.
-However, if your wedging table will be in an area where clay is being worked or in an area you don't want forever messed up, mix and pour the plaster into the table outside.
+If possible, set the wedging table where you want it before mixing and pouring the plaster.
+If your wedging table will be in an area where clay is being worked or in an area you don't want forever messed up, mix and pour the plaster into the table outside.

 - Have a minimum of two clean buckets.
 One to mix the plaster in, and one for you to rinse your hands in.
 Line the rinse bucket with a trash bag prior to filling with water.

 - Only use fresh plaster.
-Do not use old plaster, as it will almost certainly have lumps in it which makes it unusable.
+Do not use old plaster, as it will have lumps in it which makes it unusable.

 - Weigh out everything and make all calculations before beginning the mixing.
 More on that below.